niuers/Distributed-System-Design-Review/SQL and NoSQL Databases.md

 1. Joins will now need to be done in your application code.
 1. Need use cache to improve the performance.
 1. We need to know the advantages/disadvantages of different databases, and when to use what

+### When to Consider NoSQL
+1. If you do transactions or banking, you want consistency
+2. But for Google or FB, no strict consistency, we can trade it off for scale

 ### Types of NoSQL DBs
 1. Column: